 Honey adds an anti-microbial element, cleansing the scalp and removing unhealthy buildup.

 As an addition to your hair care routine, hair tonics can provide you with a bit of a hair growth boost.
-Does this mean hair tonics will stop your hair loss and regrow your hair alone?
+Does this mean hair tonics will stop your hair fall and regrow your hair alone?
 No.

 While hair tonics can certainly offer a multitude of benefits – including scalp moisturization, hair follicle cleansing, and hair strand strengthening – they should only make up one part of your hair growth plan.